OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ### Tracing

 Tracing involves recording the information about a program's execution.
-In case of iOS, unlike Android, there are limited options available for tracing various aspects of a program.
-In this section we will be heavily relying on tools like Frida for performing tracing.
+In contrast to Android, there are limited options available for tracing various aspects of an iOS app.
+In this section we will be heavily relying on tools such as Frida for performing tracing.

 #### Method Tracing